Tonsil Cancer

 Tonsil cancer is a type of throat cancer.
 Tonsils are located at the sides of the back of the mouth.
 Uncontrolled growth of tonsil tissue cells causes tonsil cancer.
 Tonsillar squamous cell carcinoma is the most common of these cancers.
 Squamous cell carcinoma of the tonsil develops from thin, flat squamous cells.

 The cause of tonsil cancer is unknown.
 Tonsil cancer can also be seen in people who have had their tonsils removed (if there is tonsil tissue left behind).
-Tobacco use, alcohol consumption, human papillomavirus infection, and weakened immune system are important risk factors in the development of tonsil cancer.
+Tobacco use, alcohol consumption, human papillomavirus infection, and weakened immunity are important risk factors in the development of tonsil cancer.
 Tonsil cancers show signs and symptoms in the early stages.
 Avoiding risk factors is important in tonsil cancer prevention.

 The diagnosis of tonsil cancer can be made by biopsy.
 The effectiveness of treatment and survival rate may vary depending on the stage of cancer, the age of the patient, and the relationship of cancer to human papillomavirus (HPV) or tobacco-alcohol.
 The main treatments for tonsil cancers are surgery, radiotherapy, and chemotherapy.
 Depending on the situation, brachytherapy, targeted therapy, and immunotherapy may also be required.

-Signs and Symptoms
+Signs and Symptoms of Tonsil Cancer

 Tonsils are one of our organs in the back of the mouth.
 The tonsils are located on both sides of the back of the mouth and are easily visible.
 Therefore, tonsil cancers, give signs and symptoms earlier than the base of tongue cancers.
 Tonsils are part of the immune system.
 Moreover, the tonsils are one of the places where the immune system first meets microbes that enter the body.